PhluantMobile/coding-guidlines/javascript/best-practices.md

 - Never omit semicolons

 ### General Practices
-- Try to make the program's /flow/ as obvious as possible
+- Try to make the program's flow as obvious as possible
 - Strive to define / use variables & functions in the most specific context possible
 - Give intuitive / descriptive names to everything
 - Use "git pull --rebase" when pulling down code
-- Leave Comments often
+- Leave comments often, but only when they're

 ## If You're A JavaScript Noob, Read These: